(03) 5271 7654

 Dr Alex Dunn undertook his undergraduate medical training at Monash University, completing physician training across Flinders Medical Centre, Adelaide, Monash Medical Centre, Alfred Health and Barwon Health.
 He is dual trained in Laboratory Haematology through Monash Health.

-Born in Mount Gambier, Alex married a Geelong girl and is currently working as a Clinical Haematologist at Ballarat Health Service and as a VMO with South Western Health in Warrnambool.
+Born in Mount Gambier, Alex married a Geelong girl and is currently working as a Clinical Haematologist betwen Barwon Health, Grampians Health (Ballarat) and the Epworth.

 Alex has a passion for bringing high quality medicine to the regions, advocating plain-language communication with patients and in correspondence.